-Use of Proceeds

-We currently intend to use the net proceeds from this offering to fund our and our subsidiaries' preclinical and clinical programs and for working capital and general corporate purposes, including, to acquire, license or invest in complementary businesses, technologies, product candidates or other intellectual property.
+Use of Proceeds We currently intend to use the net proceeds from this offering to fund our and our subsidiaries' preclinical and clinical programs and for working capital and general corporate purposes, including, to acquire, license or invest in complementary businesses, technologies, product candidates or other intellectual property.
 See "Use of Proceeds."

-Risk Factors

-See the section entitled "Risk Factors" beginning on page 7 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our securities.

-Market symbol and trading

-Our common stock is listed on the NASDAQ Capital Market under the symbol "HTBX."
-There is no established trading market for the pre-funded warrants and we do not expect a market to develop.
-In addition, we do not intend to apply for the listing of the pre-funded warrants on any national securities exchange or other trading market.
-Without an active trading market, the liquidity of the pre-funded warrants will be limited.
+Risk Factors See the section entitled "Risk Factors" beginning on page 8 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our securities.
+Market symbol and trading Our common stock is listed on the NASDAQ Capital Market under the symbol "HTBX."
+There is no established trading market for the pre-funded warrants or common warrants and we do not expect a market to develop.
+In addition, we do not intend to apply for the listing of the pre-funded warrants or common warrants on any national securities exchange or other trading market.
+Without an active trading market, the liquidity of the pre-funded warrants and common warrants will be limited.

-The number of shares of common stock shown above to be outstanding after this offering is based on 5,663,919 shares outstanding as of March 28, 2018, andhe issuance and sale of shares of our common stock in this offering at a public offering price of \$\\$ per share.
+The number of shares of common stock shown above to be outstanding after this offering is based on 5,663,919 shares outstanding as of March 28, 2018, andhe issuance and sale of 4,316,546 shares of our common stock in this offering at a public offering price of \$4.17 per share.